Create a new speech service

 2. In the 'Initial buffer time (ms)' field, specify the wait time in milliseconds before the system begins streaming audio to the user.
 This buffering helps ensure smooth audio delivery by accommodating initial latency from the text-to-speech provider.

-1. From the 'STT Model' drop-down menu, choose your model, for example, gpt-4o-transcribe.
+3. Under Speech-to-Text (STT), From the 'STT Model' drop-down menu, choose your model, for example, gpt-4o-transcribe.

 4. Click Create.